EngineerLogbook/logbook/README.md

 # Engineering LogBook Project  🚀

-The Plan is to build an Applicattion for People to log there projects and manage it
+The Plan is to build an Application for People to log there projects and manage it

 ## About  💫

 The project is to bring significant value to the people who use it and also

-## Contributon 🎛
+## Contribution 🎛

 * We would be more than elated to have PR from anyone, also outside community to grow the project.
 * If any bug fixes are are required and feature needs building please raise Issues and our team would respond quickly